Dmitri-Lisokonov/k6-performance-testing/README.md

 ```
 OR

-Create your own k6 scrips file and run it using:
+Create your own k6 script file and run it using:
 ```
 k6 run -o influxdb=https://influxdb:8086/yourDbName yourScriptName.js
 ```